 Explicit State

 All resources represent the various states of the record and real world entities involved in a transaction explicitly.
 This is necessary for use in RESTful and document contexts, where there is no explicit transaction.
-Service interactions are typically associated with implicit semantics - a request to change the status of a particular resource to something else, for example.
+Service interactions are typically associated with implicit semantics, such as a request to change the status of a particular resource to something else, for example.
 The fact that resources carry this state explicitly as well as the transaction fixing state implicitly creates duplication between the two, and this will need to be managed.

 Modularity